 Step 5: Organize, Design, and Optimize Content

 You are now ready to take care of content.
 Use the Squarespace Pages panel to organize your site structure and add new pages.
 Use the style editor to design the look and feel of your site.
-Ensure that your site is fully optimized for search engines — see this article to get started with Squarespace SEO and sign up for our simple (and free) 5-day SEO email series.
+Ensure that you fully optimize your new site for search engines — see this article to get started with Squarespace SEO and sign up for our simple (and free) 5-day SEO email series.

 Step 6: Create 301 Redirects

-Now you can complete your 301 redirects (these won't take effect until you connect the domain).
-Open the spreadsheet you created in Step 1, then next to your old URLs, list the corresponding new URL.
-If the URLs differ, then you need to create a 301 redirect.
+Now you can create your 301 redirects (these won't take effect until you connect the domain).
+Open the spreadsheet you created in Step 1, then next to your old URLs list the corresponding new URLs.
+If the URLs differ, then you need to write a 301 redirect.
 Refer to this Squarespace guide for more information on how to create redirects.

-Note, if you have a large number of blog posts, products, or events, you can save time by redirecting all similar items using the [name] variable.
-For example, if you change your blog URL from /news to /blog, the catch-all redirect looks like this: /news/[name] -> /blog/[name] 301
+Note, if you have a large number of blog posts, products, or events, you can save time by doing a bulk redirect of all similar items using the [name] variable.
+For example, if you change a blog URL from /news to /blog, the catch-all redirect looks like this: /news/[name] -> /blog/[name] 301

 Step 7: Connect your Domain

-Once your content is ready to go, you have a few more tasks to finalize your switch to Squarespace:
+Once your content is ready to go, there are just a few more tasks to finalize your switch to Squarespace:

 - Pay for the Squarespace site if you haven’t already done so